sunilband/spiritual-gpt/README.md

   npm install
   npm run server
 ```
+# My API is used as default , to use localhost follow the following steps:-

 -Check log for what port the server is running (eg:3000)

--Open the components/Answer.tsx file and change the apiServer value to the localhost:ENTER_YOUR_PORT_HERE
+-Open the components/Main.tsx file and change the apiServer value to the localhost:ENTER_YOUR_PORT_HERE

 -Open the server/.env file and enter your OpenAi key